ScienceStacks/SciSheets/scipy_proceedings/papers/joseph_hellerstein/scisheets.rst

 It is hoped that Calcers will start using scripts, and that Scripters will gain better insight into modularization and testing.

-The remainder of this paper is organized as follows.
+The remainder of the paper is organized as follows.
+Section 2 presents the use cases that we consider, and section 3 describes how SciSheets addresses these use cases.
+The design of SciSheets is discussed in Section 4.
+Section 5 discusses features planned for SciSheets.
+Our conclusions are presented in Section 6.

 2. Use Cases
 ------------